-One of the more popular Windows 8 tutorials on my site is the How To Clean Install Windows 8 walkthrough so there's little doubt why Windows 8 and Windows 8.1 installation questions are some of the more common ones I get.
+One of the more popular Windows 8 tutorials on my site is the How To Clean Install Windows 8 walkthrough so there's little doubt why Windows 8 and Windows 8.1 installation and upgrading questions are some of the more common ones I get.

 Below are answers to some of those questions.
 I'll add more Q&A's as time goes on but feel free to let me know if you think something should be addressed here, or check out Get More Help if you've read through these but are still having trouble.

 "I read that I should do a 'clean' install of Windows 8.
 How do I do that?
 Do I need a special disc or instructions?"

 Basically, a clean install means to erase the drive with the existing operating system on it during the process of installing Windows 8.
 This differs from an upgrade installation ("moving" from a previous Windows version) or a new installation (install on an empty drive).

 Compared to an upgrade installation, a clean install is almost always the better way to install Windows 8.
 A clean install won't bring with it any problems, software bloat, or other issues that may have plagued your previous installation.